ibm-cloud-architecture/icp-backup/docs/etcd.md

 you can restore the entire cluster from the same backup copy at the same time.
 In this section we will describe how to perform the full cluster restore.

-To reduce the effort required we will use ansible where possible to execute commands on all master nodes simulaniously.
+To reduce the effort required we will use ansible where possible to execute commands on all master nodes simultaneously.
 It is assumed that the ansible commands are run from the boot node (normally master1) which holds the cluster configuration files from the initial installation.
 The configuration files are typically held in `/opt/ibm/cluster`.
 Adjust commands accordingly if your installation used a different directory.